top of page

 Confidentiality Policy at CHP

 What we discuss is kept confidential as per the CHP Privacy and Health Records Policy.
 All information disclosed within sessions is confidential and may not be revealed to anyone without written permission except where disclosure is permitted or required by law.
 These situations include, but are not limited to: (a) when there is reasonable suspicion of abuse to a child or to a dependent or elder adult; (b) when a client is at risk of harm to others; (c) when a client is at risk of harm to themselves; or (d) when disclosure is required pursuant to a legal proceeding.
 If you would like your therapist to discuss your information with another health professional, or other relevant person they will request the client to complete a written consent to release information form.
-If you are using Medicare Better Access or Telehealth Scheme, it is a requirement that I write a brief report to your referring Doctor after: the 1st, each 6th & 10th and final appointment.
+If you are using Medicare Better Access or Telehealth Scheme, it is a requirement that I write a brief report to your referring Doctor after: the 1st, each 6th & or each 10th and final appointment.
 We’ll talk about the report before it is sent out.

 For Children and Adolescents, it's been well established that if children and adolescents feel they can see a psychologist in confidence, they are more likely to do so and more likely to continue to engage in therapy and engage in problem solving for their issues.
 Therefore, unless it's a life-threatening, immediate risk of self-harm, the child's/adolescent's confidentiality is paramount.
 We also value connection and communication, and we will work with clients on how to share information important to the relationships that mean the most to them.
 Your child's/adolescent's psychologist will discuss this more with you both.